5G technology is a breakthrough.

 How will 5G impact roaming?

 While traveling abroad, 5G users will be able to enjoy 5G roaming experience on visited networks seamlessly.
-Fall-back to 3G-4G will be guaranteed.
+A fall-back to 3G-4G will be guaranteed.

 How will 5G boost the commercialization of IoT devices relying on cellular rather than Wi-Fi technology?